 Pacific Dance Ensemble

-Makenzie Denman is from Etna, California, and is a first-year student majoring in Chemistry and minoring in dance.
+Makenzie Denman is from Etna, California, and is a third-year student majoring in Chemistry and minoring in Dance.
 She trained in contemporary, jazz, ballet, hip-hop, and tap and performed in many shows with her studio, as well as being a part of the competitive team.

 Megan Lem is a sophomore who is majoring in Kinesiology and minoring in dance.
 She is from Portland, Oregon, where she's been dancing since the age of three.
 At ten years old Megan became to dance competitively at different studios.
 Since then, she has trained training in diverse styles and performed for various studios and intensives including a member of Body and Soul Creative Dance.
 This is Megan’s second year dancing in Pacific Dance Ensemble and she is honored to be a part of the company and to further her dance career.

 Lianda Dugied is a senior from upcountry Maui, Hawaii studying dance, exercise science, psychology, and French in pursuit of a career in physical therapy, specializing in preventative medicine for dancers.
 She began her training and performing with Maui Academy of Performing Arts with an emphasis on ballet and pointe while also training in contemporary styles.
 Throughout her years as a performer, Lianda has been featured as a soloist in Sleeping Beauty and Giselle.
 Lianda is excited to be spending her fourth year in Pacific Dance Ensemble alongside creative and talented dancers, studying under the guidance of Pacific’s accomplished professors.